 - The University will accept donations on the clear understanding that the donor will have no influence over the academic freedom and independence of the University.

 - The University’s selection criteria for admissions are based exclusively on academic achievement and potential, and are fully independent of philanthropic support of the University.

 - Donations will have no bearing or influence on the academic record of any past, current or future student of the University.

-Everyone involved in any form of fundraising – whether paid staff in the Development and Alumni Relations Office or other departments, consultants or volunteers must comply with this policy.
+Everyone involved in any form of fundraising – whether paid staff in the External Affairs Unit or other departments, consultants or volunteers must comply with this policy.
 Although the primary purpose of this policy is to assist fundraisers in their work, it will also be available to donors as an expression of our openness and integrity with regards to fundraising should they request to see it.